 Many massage therapy practices and spas offer a variety of hydrotherapy or thermal therapy options.
 The most utilized techniques include warm water baths, saunas, body wraps, steam baths, hot packs, and hot stone massage.
-Each of these examples use warm temperatures to help relax and soothe the client’s mind and body.
+Each of these examples uses warm temperatures to help relax and soothe the client’s mind and body.
 Many offices also offer ice or cold packs for spot treatment of tender or injured tissues.
 The use of hot and cold has physiological benefits for the client.
-Cold is stimulating and causes vasoconstriction to help reduce swelling and blood flow to the areas it is applied.
-Heat, on the other hand, causes vasodilation resulting in increased blood flow to the areas it is applied.
+Cold is stimulating and causes vasoconstriction to help reduce swelling and blood flow to its applied areas.
+On the other hand, heat causes vasodilation, resulting in increased blood flow to the areas it is applied.
 Both occur at a superficial level.

 The use of hot and cold individually is a very safe and beneficial add-on to any therapy assuming proper precautions are taken.
 A few things any therapist utilizing thermal therapy should be aware of are:

 Contrast therapy is less often utilized in practices, although it can be incredibly effective and beneficial to the client.
 All the same precautions as above need to be taken to ensure the client's safety.
-For therapists not currently utilizing contrast therapies here are number very easy to integrate options for your practice.
+For therapists not currently utilizing contrast therapies, here are several very easy to integrate options for your practice.

-- Localized contrast baths are great for clients who experience swelling in their feet or hands.
-Simply take two small tubs and fill one with hot water and the other with cold water.
+Localized contrast baths are great for clients who experience swelling in their feet or hands.
+Take two small tubs and fill one with hot water and the other with cold water.

-- The therapist massages from the hip to the foot working strokes in a proximal to distal direction - each stroke is toward the heart.
-This encourages blood flow away from the feet complementing the physiological effects of the cold water (vasoconstriction).
+The therapist massages from the hip to the foot, working strokes in a proximal to distal direction - each stroke is toward the heart.
+This encourages blood flow away from the feet, complementing the cold water's physiological effects (vasoconstriction).

-- The same technique as above can be completed using alternating ice and heat packs and can be very beneficial, especially when combined with complimentary massage techniques, for those who have any type of repetitive strain injury such as planar fasciitis, shin splints and tennis elbow.
-Since ice and hot packs are not quite as effective as immersion increase each rotation time by 1 min.
+The same technique as above can be completed using alternating ice and heat packs.
+It can be very beneficial, especially when combined with complimentary massage techniques, for those who have repetitive strain injuries such as plantar fasciitis, shin splints, and tennis elbow since the ice and hot packs are not quite as effective as immersion increase each rotation time by 1 min.
 The hot will stay on for 3 minutes and the cold for two.